UdulaAbeykoon/UdulaAbeykoon/README.md

 ### UDULA ABEYKOON 🐒

 I'm Udula from Toronto, Canada.
-I'm a highschool student with a deep interest for programming, design and development.
+I'm a high school student interested in programming, design, and development.
 I enjoy working with Python, Java, and JavaScript.
 I'm constantly honing my skills to become a proficient developer.

 ---